-In the first quarter of 2014, a massive 4.2 million Brits worked from home, or the equivalent of 13.9% of all working adults, according to the Office for National Statistics.
+The number of people working from home is constantly on the increase, with 4.2 million of us telecommuting - that's 13.9% of all working adults - according to figures from the Office for National Statistics.
 This is the highest the number of home-workers has been since records began.

 If you work from home, you're probably aware that a huge proportion of your gas and electricity consumption results from business use.
 Even if you have a family or live with other people, you may be the only person at home throughout the daylight hours, and almost all of your daytime energy usage will therefore be a direct result of your home business.

 But when you fill in your yearly tax return, you will likely find that HMRC does not view your energy use in the same way, and that only a small fraction of your gas and electricity bill is tax-deductible.
 You have to calculate the proportion of your home's floor space that your office or working area occupies, and you can only claim back this percentage, despite the fact that your central heating will have also been heating the rest of your home - including other work-essential areas such as the bathroom.

 This means homeworkers face larger energy expenses than the rest of the population, and can only claim back a small proportion of these expenses.
 As a result, energy efficiency is even more important for home-workers than it is for your average homeowner.

 A boiler replacement is one of the best ways for home business owners to reduce their overheads and cut their energy bills.
 Boilers represent at least half of the average household's annual energy bill, but older boilers can waste more than 30% of the energy they consume, whereas newer, A-rated boilers can be 100% energy-efficient.